Beneath the Frozen Waves

 From the moment I tumbled off the zodiac into near-frozen waters off Gourdin Island I knew I was in trouble.
 The leak became a flood, the suit changed from life preserver to body bag, and the icy fingers of the man with the scythe spread across my abdomen, then tightened around my chest.
 I swam back to the motorised dingy and hauled myself onto the side, gasping, shuddering, and a little afraid.

 My whimpering incompetence was a poor match for the adventure, and for the SBS ninja-black look of the tri-laminate Waterproof D9 suits, which when fitted properly did a remarkable job of keeping me alive.
-I was joined in water that would drop to -1.5C by Dorsan and Guillaume Iweins, tall Belgian brothers with excellent, continental moustaches.
+And not only me – I was joined in water that would drop to -1.5C by Dorsan and Guillaume Iweins, tall Belgian brothers with excellent, continental moustaches.

 Snorkelling is one of a handful of supplementary activities available on-board Aurora Expeditions’ Polar Pioneer.
 It not be the most glamorous ship sailing to the White Continent, and at just 235 feet it’s certainly one of the smallest, but pay a little extra and they will bring aboard third parties for snorkelling, SCUBA and sea-kayaking.